MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

 Learn how to bulk add users to an Azure Quantum workspace.

+In this article you'll:

+1. Create a group using the Azure Active Directory portal.
-In this article you'll add a group as a contributor to a Quantum workspace, invite users to the Azure Active Directory, and then add the users to the group.
+1. Add the group as a contributor to your Quantum workspace.
+1. Bulk invite your users to the Azure Active Directory.
+1. Bulk import those users to your group.

 ## Prerequisites